 Health Benefits

-Tofu is high in protein and contains all the essential amino acids your body needs.
+It is high in protein and contains all the essential amino acids your body needs.
 Here are just some of the many nutritional benefits.

 - Contains soy isoflavones, which may help lower blood pressure, high levels of which may increase your risk of heart disease

-- Lowers LDL (bad cholesterol levels)
+- Lowers LDL (harmful cholesterol levels)

 - High in calcium, manganese, and iron